alexpreynolds/byte-store/README.md

 [![Build Status](https://travis-ci.org/alexpreynolds/byte-store.svg)](https://travis-ci.org/alexpreynolds/byte-store)

 This utility generates and queries strictly upper triangular (SUT) and square matrices storing 1-byte encoded correlation score values between -1.0 and +1.0.
 A so-called "byte-store" file is a string of bytes in SUT or square form.
-Two encoding strategies are offered, a "full" strategy that encodes scores in 0.01 increments, and a "mid-quarter-zero" strategy that encodes scores in the interval (-0.25, +0.25) as the +0.00 byte.
+Three encoding strategies are offered, a "full" strategy that encodes scores in 0.01 increments, a "mid-quarter-zero" strategy that encodes scores in the interval (-0.25, +0.25) as the +0.00 byte, and a "custom" strategy, which allows specification of custom minimum and maximum bounds for encoding zero-score bytes.

 ## Filesizes